carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 - Using `InputFromSource<Value>`, you can choose the source of the input: either **Self** or **Target**:
 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/input-source.png|../../Attachments/UtilityIntelligence/Documenntation/Considerations/input-source.png]]

 To add inputs to the agent, you need to go to the **Input Tab**, give it a name, select the input type and then click to the **Create** button:
 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/add-input.png|../../Attachments/UtilityIntelligence/Documenntation/Considerations/add-input.png]]

 #### Built-in inputs

 Currently, there is only one built-in input, and I will add more in the future based on user needs:
-- MyDistanceToTargetInput: It returns the distance from the current agent to the target.
+- `MyDistanceToTargetInput`: It returns the distance from the current agent to the target.

-### Input Normalizations
+### Input normalizations

 #### How to create a new input normalization